 When setting a Task Schedule for these files, you would select "Yes" for "Use Effective Date Range", choose "Annually" for the Frequency, and input January 1, 2018, as the Start Date.
 The Effective Date Range feature will assume 12/31/18 is the date this Evidence is no longer valid.
 Therefore, the due date to submit new Evidence for this Task would be three months after 12/31/18, by default.
 You have the ability to change the Effective Date Range default due dates in your Account Settings.

-Templates contain a group of Requirements that a KCM GRC customer will create and manage.
+Templates contain a group of Requirements that a KCM GRC user will create and manage.
 This can be anything from audit requirements and findings, state and local regulations, security best practices, vendor management, incident management, IT and non-IT based projects, and more.

 As a best practice when creating Scopes, we recommend you start with a Template and convert it into a Scope.
 We recommend this method because you can continue to utilize the Template's References for additional compliance (or general) objectives, by adding them to additional Scopes.

 You can find a current list of the Managed Templates we offer here.

-The KCM GRC platform consists of three different modules: the Compliance module, Policy Management, and Risk Management modules.
-Below you can see the different user types under their associated KCM GRC module.
+The KCM GRC platform consists of four different modules: Compliance Management, Policy Management, Risk Management, and the Vendor Risk Management module.
+There are multiple user roles associated with each of the KCM GRC modules.